alvdev/web-projects/alfa.host/README.md

 # Requirements

 - PHP 7.3.6 or higher.
-Check the [required modules list](https://learn.getAlfa Grav.org/basics/requirements#php-requirements)
-- Check the [Apache](https://learn.getAlfa Grav.org/basics/requirements#apache-requirements) or [IIS](https://learn.getAlfa Grav.org/basics/requirements#iis-requirements) requirements
+- Apache or IIS.

 # Running Tests